Stages#

 Editing a Stage’s Configuration#

-All stages have properties which can be configured.
+All stages have properties that can be configured.
 You can edit a stage’s configuration through the Stage.configuration property.
-This property returns a Configuration object which encapsulates a stage’s configuration.
-You can print out the configuration and edit it similar to a dict.
+This property returns a Configuration object that encapsulates a stage’s configuration.
+You can print the configuration and edit it similarly to a dict.

 >>> dev_random_source.configuration['stop_after_first_batch']